 If you've been anywhere else in Latin America, follow the same golden rule: don't flash your cash, only carry the money you'll use that day and keep documents in a money belt under your clothes.

 Due to the frequency of hotel room break-ins, it's not advisable to leave valuables in your room, unless it has a safe.
 Better to leave it with reception.

 Like its Central American neighbors, you'll find most of the trouble in Belize's major cities.
 There's no denying that Belize City is where most of the ugliness happens.

 When you get out of Belize City, things get much safer, and many travelers report only positive experiences.
 Thieves do lurk around tourist sites, however, so be vigilant in places such as San Pedro in Ambergris Caye, Caye Caulker, and Placencia.

 The worst threat in these places is the theft of bags on buses.
 The best prevention is to not leave your bag unattended at the back of a bus.
 Keep your luggage on you at all times if you can.

 Less common dangers come in the form of sexual harassment, drug pushers, and predators at archaeological sites.
 A few people traveling alone or in small groups have fallen victim to sexual assault, and there are a few cases where women travelers have been raped.

 The country's people have an easy-going attitude to drug use.
-Marijuana is everywhere, and peddlers do get annoying after a while.
+Marijuana use is everywhere, and peddlers do get annoying after a while.
 But the authorities don't take it lightly.
-While possession of up to ten grams of marijuana was legalized in 2017, restrictions still apply regarding where you can smoke it (in your home or in someone else's, with the owner's permission, or in your private accommodations, with the manager's consent).
+While possession of up to 10 grams of marijuana was legalized in 2017, restrictions still apply regarding where you can smoke it (in your home or in someone else's, with the owner's permission, or in your private accommodations, with the manager's consent).
 Sale and transport is still illegal.

 Archaeological sites are usually well guarded, but the paths between them aren't.
 There have been a few cases of robbers preying of people walking alone or in small groups between them.